ytrevor81/custom-ethereum-cryptocurrency/README.md

 # custom-ethereum-cryptocurrency
-Buying and selling TrevCoin, a custom cryptocurrency on the test Ethereum blockchain
+Buying and selling TrevToken, a custom cryptocurrency on the test Ethereum blockchain